 Luci Tapahonso (2007) asks, “What good is memory if this place does not recognize me?” (p.
 203).
 Indeed, loss of connection with the land would be a terrible symptom of something gone terribly awry and tied to loss of collective memory.
 Perhaps it is the lack of relationship with the new land and lack of mourning for their own loss of home among the newly-arrived Europeans that initiated a wave of destruction and despair amidst the first inhabitants of the New World.
 In her poetry, Tapahonso examines the sense of alienation wrought upon the Navajo which evokes a sense of homesickness for the reader, blossoming into a true feeling of emotional and literal exile.
 Through Tapahonso’s own perception, it is possible to recoup a shadow of the loss the Navajo have suffered.
 Yet, in her poem, “Starlore”, Tapahonso reassures us that healing ceremony can “restore the world for us” (p.
 204).
-Tempest Williams reminds us, “We are healed by our stories” (1994, p.
+Terry Tempest Williams, an author and naturalist, reminds us that “we are healed by our stories” (1994, p.
 57).
 Reconnection to land, land that holds stories and offers up memory, can provide us with a sense of home.

 Much has changed for the Navajo since their ancient ancestors made their way across the Bering Strait and migrated, as a people, over thousands of years.
 They have borne the weight of history and struggle since they first settled into ethereal Canyon de Chelly with its sacred red cliffs and powerful soul of place.
-But their rituals will sustain them.
-No doubt the Navajo will continue to survive as long as they can hold the stories close and let the echoes of place reverberate within, remembering the ancestors and honoring the land which is so deeply a part of them, and calling home the power of the sacred spirits that inhabit the land to join them.
+But their rituals sustain them.
+The Navajo continue to survive as long as they hold the stories close and let the echoes of place reverberate within, remembering the ancestors and honoring the land which is so deeply a part of them, and calling home the power of the sacred spirits that inhabit the land to join them.

 Hózhó.
 That something will not be broken by a single event or even by centuries of effort, oppression, or despair.
-Jung said:
+Jung wrote: